"Research evidence: we produce our best results when we feel enthusiastic and confident. "

-We feel most fulfilled when we stretch ourselves to the edge of that confidence and succeed.
+We feel most fulfilled when we feel 'can-do' - when we stretch ourselves to the edge of that confidence and succeed.

-When doubts creep in our enthusiasm falters - and all the reasons we might fail come flooding right back.
+When doubts creep in, and we start to feel 'can't-do', our enthusiasm falters - and all the reasons we might fail come flooding right back.

 Some teams - and whole organizations - ooze can-do, while others are cynical and lethargic.
 What makes the difference?
 How can you turn a sluggish culture around?
 Or stop it happening in the first place?